liz-peng/cs513-chat-room/README.md

 A chatroom project for CS513 Computer Network class assignment

-The project use Node.js and WebSocket
+The project use Node.js and socket.io